Click on a question in the list and it will take you to the answer. Click on the Link “Back to Top” to get back to this list.

 * Internal administration.

-Your information is only shared with third parties for the purpose of sending the membership materials and providing you online membership benefits.
-We also use a third party, CapWiz, to facilitate your ability to communicate with members of Congress.
+Your information is only shared with a third party, CapWiz, to facilitate your ability to communicate with members of Congress.